Environmental Protection Agency (EPA).

 EPA determined that these authorities provide for an adequate level of citizen involvement in the enforcement process, and that this aspect of the Texas CCR permit program meets the standard for program approval.

 B. Adequacy of Technical Criteria

-With Start Printed Page 78987these exceptions, the technical requirements are identical to the Federal regulations.
+With these exceptions, the technical requirements are identical to the Federal CCR regulations.

 In addition to the technical criteria in 30 TAC Chapter 352, Texas has adopted State-specific registration for CCR units and public participation requirements in 30 TAC sections 352.101 through 352.481; State financial assurance requirements in 30 TAC sections 352.1101 and 352.1111; and for certain activities, Texas has additional requirements for State notifications by owners and operators of CCR units, and State approvals by the executive director employed by the commission.